sikichlabs/appsec-train/Lesson 04 - API2 2023 Broken Authentication.md

 15. Now click on the "Payloads" menu item.

 16. We need to change the "Payload type" to Numbers.
-Make the "From" and "To" be a 5 digit range that includes the OTP you know from the email.
+Make the "From" and "To" be a range of about 5 numbers that includes the OTP you know from the email.
 (Again, in a real attack, we would not know that number but using the Pro version of Burp Suite would make the attack very quick to search all 9999 numbers.)
 Finally, change the "Min integer digits" to 4 and select "Start Attack'"

     ![image-20240507190120628](Files/image-20240507190120628.png)